-As a leader in our Strategic Innovation Group, Ralph Wade is a focused on Command, Control, Communications, Computers, Intelligence, Surveillance and Reconnaissance (C4ISR) mission systems solutions for the Department of Defense and Intelligence Community.
+Ralph Wade is a focused on Command, Control, Communications, Computers, Intelligence, Surveillance and Reconnaissance (C4ISR) mission systems solutions for the Department of Defense and Intelligence Community.

 Prior to joining the firm in 2012, Ralph was chief strategy officer and vice president of the national capital region for Spectrum, a veteran-owned small business focused on providing service solutions for command and control, cyber, and Air Force intelligence customers.
 He also served as vice president and general manager for the surveillance and reconnaissance division of General Dynamics Intelligence, where he led projects for a variety of clients including the U.S. National Reconnaissance Office, the National Security Agency, the FBI, and the Homeland Security and Defense Departments.
 Earlier, at BAE Systems, he worked on Navy C4ISR and network consolidation programs as vice president of C4I enterprise systems.

 Ralph transitioned to industry after a 22-year career in the Air Force, where he served in a variety of positions including as director of reconnaissance infrastructure in the Office of the Secretary of Defense’s Defense Airborne Reconnaissance Office.
 He began his Air Force career as an intelligence officer with analysis assignments in Kadena, Japan, the Defense Intelligence Agency, and the National Photographic Interpretation Center.

 Ralph has a B.A. in history from California State University and an M.A. in national security studies (government) from Georgetown University.